 BIBOR (Bangkok Interbank Offered Rate) rates are determined from information that is available during 10.00-11.00 AM (Bangkok time) in each working day.
-BIBOR are the rates at which contributing banks offer to lend THB funds to prime banks, in a reasonable market size, on an unsecured basis in the Bangkok interbank market, just prior to 11 AM.
+BIBOR are the rates at which contributing banks offer to lend THB funds to prime banks, in reasonable market size, on an unsecured basis in the Bangkok interbank market, just prior to 11 AM.

-For this data source, RIMES hosts the Headline Consumer Price Index of Thailand, along with 7 money markets; including Thailand Bangkok Interbank Offered Rate 1 Month, 1 Week, 2 Months, 3 Months, 6 Months, and Over Night.
+For this data source, RIMES hosts the Headline Consumer Price Index of Thailand, along with 7 reference rates; including Thailand Bangkok Interbank Offered Rate 1 Month, 1 Week, 2 Months, 3 Months, 6 Months, and Over Night.

 Some of the data items available include:

 - Description, Series Value, Database Source, Database Symbol, etc.